rubenwardy/minetest_modding_book/_en/map/environment.md

 ## Loading Blocks

 You can use `minetest.emerge_area` to load map blocks.
-Emerge area is asynchronous, meaning the the blocks won't be loaded instantly.
-Instead they will be loaded soon in the future, and the callback will be called each time.
+Emerge area is asynchronous, meaning the blocks won't be loaded instantly.
+Instead, they will be loaded soon in the future, and the callback will be called each time.

 {% highlight lua %}